pyrates/roll/docs/reference.md

     Any `extra` passed will be stored on the route payload, and accessible through `request.route.payload`.

-    Raise `DuplicateRouteName` if two URLs with the same name are registred.
+    Raise `ValueError` if two URLs with the same name are registred.

 - **url_for(name: str, \**kwargs: dict)**: build an URL for the view `name` and its parameters. `name` can be defined when calling the `route` decorator, or it will be computed with the function/class name.
-Raise `NoRouteMatch` when `name` is not found in the registry.
+Raise `ValueError` when `name` is not found in the registry.

         # Define a route